jirsoft/SimplEd/README.md

 #### v0.42
-	CLIP can be ANDed with current character (before just OR) CLIP can be saved and loaded to/from memory, so more uses MACRO can be saved into TXT file and loaded back (reusable library of macros...)
-	F1 is used for fast additional help (now just basic)
+	CLIP can be ANDed with current character (before just OR) CLIP can be saved and loaded to/from memory, so more uses MACRO can be saved into TXT file and loaded back (MacroOutline.TXT is included) F1 is used for fast additional help (now just basic)

 #### v0.41